Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: State of the Art

-This clear commitment to ODDs as a standardized framework for describing operational conditions requires a comprehensive representation used not only for modeling and information exchange but also for monitors that can detect whether the system still operates within the ODD.
-Although some ODD representations use a structured data format like tabular representations or the YAML-based format used by ASAMs OpenODD format~\cite{VFSAM2025, Werner2025a}, extensive mathematical representations of ODDs are still a subject of ongoing research.
+This clear commitment to ODDs as a standardized framework for describing operational conditions requires a comprehensive representation used not only for modeling and information exchange but also for monitors that can detect whether the system still operates within the ODD~\cite{BSI2020, EUASA2024, Cappi2024}.
+Although some ODD representations use a structured data format like tabular representations or the YAML-based format used by ASAM's OpenODD format~\cite{Werner2026, VFSAM2021, VFSAM2025}, extensive mathematical representations of ODDs are still a subject of ongoing research.
 Most works represent the ODD as an \(n\)-dimensional space, with different approaches to constraining it.
-Some use convex polytopes, which provide a clean representation but cannot model more complex ODD taxonomies~\cite{Nenchev2025}, thereby disregarding the ontology.
-Others provide an extensive framework for describing the ODD in great detail, but the ontology representation cannot handle constraints imposed by the parameter combination~\cite{Shakeri2024}.
+Some use convex polytopes, which provide a clean representation but cannot model non-linear ODD ontologies~\cite{Nenchev2025}.
+Others provide an extensive framework for describing the ODD in great detail, but the ontology representation cannot handle constraints imposed by parameter combinations~\cite{Shakeri2024}.
 Research has also been conducted to split the ODD into so-called {\textmu}ODDs, which are used to improve handling and cover potentially complex ODDs~\cite{Koopman2019a, Salvi2022}.
 Thus, while ODDs can contain abstract definitions of the environment, they are, in general, currently defined by a parameter space that describes the overall taxonomy.

-From the ODD, scenarios can be derived that provide a high-level description of operating conditions defined through a subset of parameter ranges.
+From the ODD, scenarios can be derived that provide a high-level description of operating conditions defined through a subset of parameter ranges~\cite{Ulbrich2015, Weissensteiner2023}.
 For example, the scenarios driving and flying at night in rainy weather would define the time-of-day to be between 6 p.m.\ and 6 a.m.\ and the precipitation and cloud coverage to be greater than zero.
-Sometimes, this is further split into logical and concrete scenarios, where logical scenarios define the aforementioned ranges, while concrete scenarios specify initial values for each parameter.
-Nevertheless, a scenario is always a series of snapshots, called scenes.
+Sometimes, this is further split into logical and concrete scenarios, where logical scenarios define the aforementioned ranges, while concrete scenarios specify initial values for each parameter~\cite{Zhang2024}.
+Nevertheless, a scenario is always a series of snapshots, called scenes~\cite{Ulbrich2015}.
 Each scene is therefore a unique set of ODD parameter values, together with data from all sensors, given the current environmental conditions.